 2. Promote a culture of exercise

-Regular exercise is the most effective way to build up your defenses against winter viruses, so promoting a company culture which actively encourages employees to work out is a surefire method of building a healthy workforce resilient to winter sicknesses.
+Regular exercise is the most effective way to build up your defences against winter viruses, so promoting a company culture that actively encourages employees to work out is a surefire method of building a healthy workforce resilient to winter sicknesses.

 3. Encourage a healthy diet